kinderp/docker101/EXERCISES.md

 For the beta release there will be a master device and slaves ones.
 Documents inside dir under control in master device filesystem must be syncronized in real time with all the slaves devices.

-Architecture will be composed at least by followting services:
+Architecture will be composed by the followting services:

 * `master` where target dir resides
 * `nginx` to serve static files inside dir under control in master device